feizc/GameTag/README.md

 ```
 python data_label_union.py
 ```
+The formation of results file is consistent with Open-pFind, that is 1-th column and 5-th column are spectrum id and peptide sequence.

 2. construct the training dataset according to the above two files.
 Run the cmd as:
 ```